 Prenuptial agreements aren’t harbingers of a marriage that will fail.
 They are designed to protect the interests of both parties in the event it does.
 What is important is to consult your own family law attorney to ask questions, get answers, and draft an agreement, fully enforceable under Virginia law, that protects you whether you ever need it or not.

 E. Gordon Peters, Jr., Attorney at Law, helps clients craft prenuptial agreements in Lynchburg and Blackstone, Virginia, and the surrounding communities in Campbell, Amherst, and Bedford counties.
 Gordon is dedicated to his family law clients as they prepare to enter into marriage.

-If you are planning to wed, call Gordon today to schedule a free consultation to discuss the benefits of a prenuptial agreement.
+If you are planning to wed, call Gordon today to schedule a consultation to discuss the benefits of a prenuptial agreement.